Add additional email aliases to a user

 As the admin of an Office 365 organization, you may need to add one of your users or contacts to a distribution list.
 For example, you can add employees or external partners or vendors to an email distribution list.
 Create a distribution list.
 Sign ...

-In the Exchange Admin Center, navigate to Recipients > Mailboxes.
-In the list of user mailboxes, click or tap the mailbox that you want to set up mail forwarding for, and then click or tap Edit.
-On the mailbox properties page, click Mailbox Features. ...
+In the EAC, go to Recipients > Mailboxes.
+In the list of user mailboxes, click the mailbox that you want to configure mail forwarding for.
+A display pane is shown for the selected user mailbox.
+Under Mailbox > Email forwarding, click the Manage email ...